Eye problems affecting Labrador Retrievers

 It is quite normal for a Labrador Retriever to experience eye problems.
 Here are some of the many eye problems that could affect your Labrador Retriever.

 Eye discharge may be caused by an obstruction of the tear drainage caused by an abnormal tear duct or a tear in theopenings.
-Abnormal production of tears by the tear glands may also result to eye discharge.
-Other causes of eye discharge are diseases like keratitis, conjunctivitis, blepharitis, corneal ulcers, glaucoma, lens luxation, keratoconjunctivitis sicca or uveitis.
+Abnormal production of tears by the tear glands may also result in eye discharge.
+Other causes of eye discharge are diseases like keratitis, conjunctivitis, blepharitis, corneal ulcers, glaucoma, lens luxation, keratoconjunctivitis sicca, or uveitis.

 If you see this problem with your dog you should clean the eye gently with a warm moist cloth.
 Visit your vet immediately for accurate diagnosis and proper medication.

-Treatment of cataracts usually consist of surgery.
-But as much as possible, diabetic animals, aggressive animals or animals in poor health condition should not undergo surgery.
+Treatment of cataracts usually consists of surgery.
+But as much as possible, diabetic animals, aggressive animals, or animals in poor health conditions should not undergo surgery.
 Ask your vet for proper treatment of cataracts with these dogs.

-Distichiasis is an eye related problem in which there is growth of extra eyelashes (cilia) from the glands of either upper or lower eyelid.
-These eyelashes called distichia may rub on the cornea irritating the eye causing tearing, squinting, inflammation, scarring and corneal ulcers.
+Distichiasis is an eye-related problem in which there is the growth of extra eyelashes (cilia) from the glands of either the upper or lower eyelid.
+These eyelashes called distichia may rub on the cornea irritating the eye causing tearing, squinting, inflammation, scarring, and corneal ulcers.

 In conclusion - it is important to treat any unusual eye issues with caution and with advice and direction from your vet.
 Just as with your eyes, you only have one pair so taking good care of them is extremely important.
 Your dog depends on you for his care and it is your responsibility to ensure your furry friend is well cared for.